An Atom

 How It Works — The Mechanism

 Let's slow down and look at what actually* happens when an atom gains an electron.
-Not the textbook cartoon.
+Still, not the textbook cartoon.
 The real physics.

 Electron Affinity — The Thermodynamic Driver